Effective date: 28 January 2020

 Below, we describe the tools and processes for making these requests.

 You can exercise some of the choices by logging into the Services and using settings available within the Services or your account.
-For all other requests, you may contact us as provided in the Contact Us section below to request assistance.
-We may request specific information from you to confirm your identity.

 Access and update your personal information: Some of our Services give you the ability to access, correct and update information about yourself from within the Service.
 For example, you can log in, access and edit your Logbook profile and your online purchase Account settings.